Joseph Schumpeter: Early life and education

 From 1925 until 1932, Schumpeter held a chair at the University of Bonn, Germany.
 He lectured at Harvard in 1927–1928 and 1930.
 In 1931, he was a visiting professor at the Tokyo College of Commerce.
 In 1932, Schumpeter moved to the United States, and soon began what would become extensive efforts to help fellow central European economists displaced by Nazism.
 Schumpeter's last visit to Europe was in 1937.
 Schumpeter also became known for his opposition to Marxism, although he still believed the triumph of socialism to be inevitable in the long run.
 He also criticized Franklin Roosevelt's New Deal.
 In 1939, Schumpeter became a US citizen.
 At the beginning of World War II, the FBI investigated him and his wife, Elizabeth Boody (a prominent scholar of Japanese economics) for Nazi sympathies, but found no evidence of such leanings.

+Schumpeter harbored antisemitic views, as reported for example by his Harvard student and protégé Paul Samuelson.

 At Harvard, Schumpeter was considered a memorable character, erudite, and even showy in the classroom.
 He became known for his heavy teaching load and his personal and painstaking interest in his students.
 He served as the faculty advisor of the Graduate Economics Club and organized private seminars and discussion groups.
 Some colleagues thought his views were outdated by Keynesianism, which was fashionable; others resented his criticisms, particularly of their failure to offer an assistant professorship to Paul Samuelson, but recanted when they thought him likely to accept a position at Yale University.
 This period of his life was characterized by hard work and comparatively little recognition of his massive two-volume book Business Cycles.
 However, Schumpeter persevered, and in 1942 published what became the most popular of all his works, Capitalism, Socialism and Democracy, reprinted many times and in many languages in the following decades, as well as cited thousands of times.